 The British Dental Association (BDA) provides guidance for members on moving into private practice.

 The fees charged for private dental treatment vary considerably around the country, reflecting the high cost of running the practice in some areas, the nature of the dental services provided and the extent of local competition.
 Many dental practices post their private fee scale on their websites and these will help you to set your own fee scale.

 Bear in mind that if you plan to treat private patients only, it may take some time for your practice income to build up a reasonable level.

 These monthly fees are reduced by the amount you have collected in NHS patient charges.
-The contract also changed the way patients pay for NHS dental treatment and now there are just three charge bands, depending on the nature of the treatment provided.
-You must tell your commissioning body about the courses of treatment you give so that they can calculate how much you should have collected in patient charges.
+You tell your commissioning body about the courses of treatment you give, so that they can calculate how much you should have collected in patient charges.
 You'll get monthly schedules showing the fees due to you and the amounts that patients have paid in charges.

 Every six months you'll get a statement showing the NHS activity you have undertaken - this sets out the number of UDAs the practice has completed.
 If the practice has not achieved the UDAs specified in the contract it may either have to make up the shortfall in the next year, or possibly repay some of the money it has received.

 In Scotland and Northern Ireland, dentists are still remunerated on the item of service basis, whereby the NHS sets the fee to be paid to the dentist for each item of treatment provided to the patient.
 Various allowances are also payable.